open-dis/opendis7-source-generator/README.md

 The Ant [build.xml](build.xml) is greatly improved and build tasks are now simply performed.
 The underlying build process for autogenerating complex software library in separate projects like this is quite involved.

 The Java language is inherently cross-platform and any OS on any hardware for which a Java run-time is available should support running of this project.
-However, the configuration used by the initial developer is the following:
+However, the configuration used by the developer is the following:

-1. Apache **Netbeans 20** Integrated Development Environment ("IDE")
+1. Apache **Netbeans 28** Integrated Development Environment ("IDE")
-2. Apache **Ant** Java build tool version 1.10.14
+2. Apache **Ant** Java build tool version 1.10.15
 3. **Git** version control system (for downloading project; supported in Netbeans)
-4. OpenJdk Java version **OpenJdk 21.0.1**
+4. OpenJdk Java version **OpenJdk 25.0.2**
+5. Altova XMLSpy to check all XML schemas and source (especially for SISO-REF-010).

 Please see [Savage Developers Guide](https://savage.nps.edu/Savage/developers.html) to find our current recommended development settings for using each of these tools.